NASCAR Craftsman Truck Series at Kansas Speedway: Fall race

-The Kubota Tractor 200 was an annual fall race held at Kansas Speedway in Kansas City, Kansas since 2020.
-It was removed from the schedule following the 2024 NASCAR Craftsman Truck Series.
+The NASCAR Truck Series fall race at Kansas Speedway is an annual fall race held at Kansas Speedway in Kansas City, Kansas since 2020.
+The race will be held on the weekend of the NASCAR Cup Series' Hollywood Casino 400.
+Corey Heim is the defending race winner.

 History

 The race was initially added to the series' schedule in 2020 after the COVID-19 pandemic resulted in the cancellation of the series' race at Eldora Speedway in Ohio.

-It then replaced the fall race at Las Vegas Motor Speedway as an annual event.
+The fall race did not return for 2021.
+The race returned in 2022, now replacing the fall race at Las Vegas Motor Speedway as an annual event.

+It was removed from the schedule following the 2024 season, and will return for the 2027 season.